chuanconggao/extratools/docs/datastructures/defaultlist.md

 - When creating a list, use `DefaultList(default, ...)` to specify a function that returns default value when visiting an unassigned index.

+!!! tip
-- This library is designed to be highly similar to `collections.defaultdict` in standard library.
+    This library is designed to be highly similar to `collections.defaultdict` in standard library.

 ``` python
 l = DefaultList(lambda: None, range(10))